Roy Campbell Smith: Personal life

 On October 11, 1887, in Annapolis, Maryland, Smith married Margaret Aldrich Sampson, daughter of Rear admiral William Thomas Sampson.
 They had three children, Roy, Marjorie, and William.

 Smith's daughter Marjorie Sampson Smith became a sponsor of USS Sampson (DD-63) on March 4, 1916.
 It was named for Rear admiral William Thomas Sampson, Smith's father-in-law.
 In 1918, Smith's daughter Marjorie Sampson Smith married Spotswood Dandridge Bowers, a lawyer.

 On May 21, 1929, Smith's wife Margaret Smith died in Newport, Rhode Island.
 She is interred at Lakewood Cemetery in Cooperstown, New York.

-On April 11, 1940, Smith died in Somerville, South Carolina.
+On April 10, 1940, Smith died in Summerville, South Carolina.